Per capita availability of chicken higher than that of beef since 2010

-In 2015, 62.6 pounds of chicken per person on a boneless, edible basis were available for Americans to eat, compared to 51.4 pounds of beef.
-Chicken began its upward climb in the 1940s, overtaking pork in 1996 as the second most consumed meat.
-Since 1970, U.S. chicken availability per person has more than doubled.
-In 2015, 15.5 pounds of fish and shellfish per person were available for consumption.
+In 2021, 68.1 pounds of chicken per person were available for human consumption in the United States (on a boneless, edible basis), compared to 56.2 pounds of beef.
+The availability of chicken began its upward climb in the 1940s, overtaking pork availability in 1996 and surpassing beef in 2010 to become the meat most available for U.S. consumption.
+Since 1980, U.S. chicken availability per person has more than doubled.
+In 2021, 47.5 pounds of pork per person were available for consumption.

 Download larger size chart (2048 pixels by 2000, 144 dpi)